-And accounts like a custodial investing account are a great teaching tool that can give children a nice cash cushion to fall into when they get into the adult world and, like I did, realize just how much life costs.
+And accounts like a custodial investment account are a great teaching tool that can give children a nice cash cushion to fall into when they get into the adult world and, like I did, realize just how much life costs.

-A custodial investing account is a highly flexible way to set aside funds for your child’s future.
+A custodial investment account is a highly flexible way to set aside funds for your child’s future.
 And it can also be a great way to prepare kids to do their own investing later in life.